 Being an active volcanic area with uneven terrain, sturdy footwear is recommended.
 Jandals, sandals, flip-flops or high heeled shoes are not suitable.

-No responsibility is accepted for any person or persons entering Wai-O-Tapu Thermal Wonderland.
+Responsibility of customers safety while in our park is one of the most important aspects of the management of Wai-O-Tapu.
 Visitors are required to follow the marked tracks and all children must be accompanied by an adult.

 Strollers for young children can also be navigated throughout the park’s main Walk One.